Finance Lease or Operating Lease - What is the Difference?

 In This Blog

-Before we dive deep into the differences between finance lease and operating lease, let us first understand the meaning of a lease contract.m
+Before we dive deep into the differences between a finance lease and an operating lease, let us first understand the meaning of a lease contract.m

-In a lease, the lessor (the asset's owner) buys the item and grants the lessee (the asset's user) a limited time of usage in exchange for regular payments, also known as the lease fees.
+In a lease, the lessor (the asset's owner) buys the item and grants the lessee (the asset's user) a limited usage time in exchange for regular payments, also known as the lease fees.
 The lease deed contains a list of the lease's terms and restrictions.

 Now, let us talk about the different types of leases.
 There are two types of leases: a finance or capital lease and an operating lease.
-When an asset is passed to the lessee under a finance lease, the risk and rewards are also transferred.
-This is in contrast to an operating lease, where the risks and benefits are passed along with the asset.
+The risk and rewards are also transferred when an asset is passed to the lessee under a finance lease.
+This contrasts with an operating lease, where the risks and benefits are passed along with the asset.

 An operating lease uses assets but does not want to list them in the accounting records.

 A finance lease and an operating lease differ significantly.
-The former cannot be terminated during the primary lease period, whilst the latter may be terminated by the lessee.
+The former cannot be terminated during the primary lease period, while the lessee may terminate the latter.

 Let us elaborate a little more on this.